-- Convene and chair Board meetings, setting the agenda and conducting the discussions and deliberations. - Prepare and submit to the Board a schedule of meeting dates and, if appropriate, the items of business to be transacted. - Chair the General Meeting. - Ensure that directors receive sufficient information in advance to be able to deliberate on the business of the meeting. - Stimulate debate and active participation by directors during Board meetings, safeguarding their freedom to take positions and express opinions. - Participate, in coordination with the Appointments and Remuneration Committee and with the lead independent director, in the periodic assessment of the Board of Directors and of the Company's chief executive. - Review the refresher programme for directors when circumstances so advise.
+- Ensure that sufficient time is devoted to strategic issues. - Call and chair Board meetings, setting the agenda and leading the discussions and deliberations. - Prepare and submit to the Board a schedule of meeting dates and, if appropriate, the items of business to be considered. - · Chair the General Meeting of Shareholders. - Ensure that directors receive sufficient information in advance to be able to deliberate on the agenda. - Stimulate debate and active participation by directors during Board meetings, protecting their freedom to take positions.

+- Participate, in coordination with the Appointments and Remuneration Committee and with the lead independent director, in the periodic assessment of the Board of Directors and of the Company's managing director. - Review the refresher programmes for directors when circumstances so advise.